Architecture

 Delegating Consent

-The proof-of-concept prototype illustrates identity agents creating, exchanging and using digital identities; creating and verifying digital seals; mutually identifying and authenticating owners; securing messages, transactions, and private information; notarizing documents; identity-proofing owners; and delegating consent to access private information.
+The proof-of-concept prototype depicts identity agents creating, exchanging and using digital identities; creating and verifying digital seals; mutually identifying and authenticating owners; securing messages, transactions, and private information; notarizing documents; identity-proofing owners; and delegating consent to access private information.
 HTML, CSS, JavaScript, JSON, and node.js have been used to develop the prototype software.